GenericMappingTools/gmt/doc/rst/source/nearneighbor.rst

    :align: center

-   Search geometry includes the search radius (R) which limits the points considered and the number of sectors, which restricts how points inside the search radius contribute to the value at the node.
+   Search geometry includes the search radius (R) which limits the points considered and the number of sectors (here 4), which restricts how points inside the search radius contribute to the value at the node.
+Only the closest point in each sector enters into the weighted estimage.

 Required Arguments
 ------------------